Skip to main navigation Skip to content Skip to footer

 Corpus Christi’s historic African-American neighborhoods of Hillcrest and Washington-Coles have endured decades of injustice: Redlining and housing segregation, industrial…

-Tags: Civil rights, Corpus Christi, Environmental justice, Fair housing, Hillcrest, Northside, Redlining, segregation, Texas Department of Transportation
+Tags: Civil rights, Corpus Christi, Discrimination, Environmental justice, Fair housing, Hillcrest, Northside, Redlining, txdot

 The story behind the Harbor Bridge: Segregation, neglect and pollution in Corpus Christi